mdb/mdb.github.io/content/blog/2021-04-25-terraform-workspace-naming.md

 > Each Terraform configuration has an associated [backend](https://www.terraform.io/docs/backends/index.html) that defines how operations are executed and where persistent data such as [the Terraform state](https://www.terraform.io/docs/state/purpose.html) are stored.

+> Workspaces are managed with the `terraform workspace` set of commands.
+To create a new workspace and switch to it, you can use `terraform workspace new`; to switch workspaces you can use `terraform workspace select`; etc.

-Terraform's built-in concept of _workspaces_ is often overlooked in favor of homegrown patterns.
-Usually, these homegrown techniques are understandably focused on isolating "production" environment resources from other, non-production environment resources, such as "development" and/or "staging" resources.
-For example, it's common practice to separate Terraform configurations across directories within a code repository, each of which pertains to a named environment, has its own state, and can by applied independently.
-Similarly, it's also common to adopt the use of a Terraform `var.environment` variable to apply different configuration based on the `environment` variable's value.
+Despite that named workspaces "allow conveniently switching between multiple instances of a single configuration," the use of workspaces is often overlooked in favor of homegrown patterns.
+For example, it's common practice to separate Terraform configurations across directories within a code repository, each of which pertains to a named environment (`production`, `development`, etc.), has its own state, and can by applied independently.
+Similarly, it's also common to adopt the use of a Terraform `var.environment` variable to apply different configuration based on the `var.environment` variable's value.

-However, depending on perspective, Terraform's built-in concept of _workspaces_ may offer advantages over homegrown techniques for isolating logical groupings of Terraform resources across environments.
-A few arguably distinct advantages include:
+However, depending on perspective, Terraform's built-in concept of workspaces may offer advantages over homegrown techniques for isolating logical groupings of Terraform resources across environments.

+Specifically, a few arguable advantages of workspaces include:

 1. Out of the box state isolation
 2. The creation and management of infinite new environments is relatively low effort
 3. DRY-ness
+4. Low effort feature flag capabilities

 ### 1. Out of the box state isolation